sgzsh269/multiplayer-ai/README.md

 # Multiplayer AI

-This app is a multiplayer chat app that allows users to form groups and collaboratively interact with AI assistants in real-time.
+This is a multiplayer chat app that allows users to form chatrooms and collaboratively interact with AI assistants in real-time.
 The app's goal is to facilitate collaborative learning, brainstorming, research, and decision-making through a conversational interface.

 ## Tech Stack